 I'm a design researcher and content strategist with roots in public health.
-Every day, I work with groups committed to equity, health, and well-being.
-My practice is grounded in joy and a true love for people.My partners range from government, nonprofits, design consultancies, to for-profits.
-Sample clients: City of Boston, Homeland Security and Emergency Management Agency, Smithsonian, AstraZeneca, Beth Israel Deaconess Medical Center
+I work exclusively with groups committed to equity and the public's well-being.
+Today, I work in the federal government to deliver better services to the American public.Recent clients: City of Boston, Homeland Security and Emergency Management Agency, Smithsonian

 From exploratory research to usability testing.
 This includes study design, recruiting, in-depth interviews, analysis, reporting, identifying opportunities, and collaborating with designers and developers through detailed design.

 To date:Led user needs insights and strategy for 21 healthcare, wellness, and social impact projects, from whitespace innovation to detailed design of hardware and software.Interviewed 510 incredible, everyday humans, including residents, patients, families, and clinicians.

 From content audits to copywriting.
 This includes user scenarios, comparative analyses, style guides, site mapping, and copyediting.